aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/01 - Identifiers.md

 ### Configuration from the config.xml file

-Both the format and the generation of PSCIDs can be configured by an administrator in the `config.xml` file of the `%LORIS_ROOT%/project/` directory. these settings are applied to any and all new candidates.
+Both the format and the generation of PSCIDs can be configured by an administrator in the `config.xml` file.
+These settings are applied to any and all new candidates.

 PSCIDs can be created for new subjects in one of 3 ways: *sequentially generated*, *manually entered*, or *randomly generated*.